-If you exercise on a regular basis, chances are you own some spandex with/without a wicking capabilities.
-While the breathability and flex of the fabric is aids in movement freedom, it also holds onto bacteria left behind from sweat which leads to a build up of odor after a while.
+If you exercise on a regular basis, chances are you own some spandex with/without wicking capabilities.
+While the breathability and flex of the fabric aids in movement freedom, it also holds onto bacteria left behind from sweat which smells after a while.
 To zap that bacteria, here's a DIY fix with household items that are toxin free.
 There are detergents out there with claims to kill this bacteria, but I haven't tried any of them yet.

 Ingredients: —couple inches of cold water in the tub —1-1.5 cup of white vinegar —funky, foul smelling workout clothes (works best with quick dry and/or spandex pieces) —1 cup of baking soda